emrgnt-cmplxty/fermi/docs/0.old/tutorials/front-end/naj-examples.md

 - already have a basic understanding of `near-api-js` which includes
   - how to include it in your client or server-side JavaScript project
-  - how to connect to the Axion network
+  - how to connect to the Fermi network
 - already know how to work with [async / await](https://javascript.info/async-await) syntax in JavaScript

 For a refresher on these topics, please check out the [introduction to `near-api-js`](/docs/develop/front-end/introduction).